Spring 2019 Silver Sun Diverse Voices Fellow

 Kervin Marseille is a Rockland County-based director, DP, and video editor whose expertise ranges from music videos and short films to art installations.
 After receiving his degree in Digital Filmmaking, Kervin has gone on to work with directors, such as Jonathan Demme, Guy Reid, and Shaka King.
 His directorial debut, the short film Peace the Policy, premiered at the 2016 Urban World Film Festival.
 Considering himself a novice to the film world, his goal is to constantly stay up-to-date with technology and sharpen his skills in order to keep creating.

-Alex is a Sleepy Hollow-born writer, director, editor, and educator.
+Alex Gonzalez is a Sleepy Hollow-born writer, director, editor, and educator.
 After receiving his BFA in New Media Film and Journalism at Fairfield University, Alex founded Young, Broke and Awesome!, a brand that showcased the lives of starving and obscure artists.
 After YBA, Alex went on to create Kiwikah¬¬¬a––company that specialized in website, app, and brand development.
 Using a combination of programming knowledge, editing skills, and filmmaking experience, Alex is now exclusively fixated on creating stories and experiences via Virtual Reality, an infatuation he has had since childhood.
 Currently, Alex is a lead professor at Coding Kidz, a NYC based afterschool program that teaches students grades K–8 how to program their own video games and make animated films.

 Emily Ann Hoffman

-Lucy Adams is a documentary filmmaker from Hastings-on-Hudson, New York and the summer 2016 Emerging Artist Fellow.
+Lucy Adams is a documentary filmmaker from Hastings-on-Hudson, New York and the Summer 2016 Emerging Artist Fellow.
 A recent graduate of Kenyon College, Lucy majored Film and minored in English.
 She curated films for Kenyon’s Gund Gallery, and produced short form videos for Kenyon’s Office of Public Affairs.
 Her senior thesis is a documentary featuring three women on a roller derby team in central Ohio.
 Her work has shown at the National Film Festival for Talented Youth, and the AMLit Film Festival.
 She spent her fellowship editing a documentary about a road trip she took with her grandfather to the Grand Canyon, and was a teacher’s assistant for the Chappaqua Summer Scholarship Program.

-Stefaniya Vey is a Russian-born filmmaker, producer, and editor and the spring 2016 Emerging Artist Fellow.
+Stefaniya Vey is a Russian-born filmmaker, producer, and editor and the Spring 2016 Emerging Artist Fellow.
 After receiving HBO’s Digital Fiilmmaking Scholarship, she went on to earn her degree from Westchester Community College.
 She has worked on many productions in various capacities; most recently, Stefaniya was an associate producer at Leopard Films for the show House Hunters International.
 In 2015 her original film, Closer, won Best Short Film at WCC’s Film Festival.
 As the Spring 2016 Emerging Artist Fellow, Stefaniya spent four months in production on her latest film, a short inspired by Alice In Wonderland.